charliecalvert/CloudNotes/Assignments/Ec2GetStarted.md

 See in particular the first three sections.

+## Reserved EC2 Instance

+You can purchase a reserved instance much more cheaply than if you buy month by month.
+If you buy an instance for 3 years, then you pay $115 as of Sept 17, 2019.
+The prices tend to go down year over year.
+The instances just keep getting cheaper.

+- $115 / 36 = $3.20 a month.

+This is a very good deal.

+To purchase an instance:

+- Go to the EC2 Dashboard on AWS.
+- Select **Reserved Instances** from the menu on the left.
+- Click the **Purchase Reserved Instances** button.
+- Make sure t2.micro is selected and pick search
+- Look for the 36 month all up front option.

+Compare with Lightsail, which is $3.50 a month, but you pay month by month.

+## Lightsail

+[Lightsail][lsh] costs []$3.50 a month][lsp] and you pay by the month.
+That is approximately the cost of a good cup of coffee, and less than a fancy cup.
+Our quarters last three monbths and you can rent a Lightsail instance for 3 months for $10.50.
+But you get the first month free, so it should be only $7.00 for the quarter.

+**NOTE**: _The docs say: "Lightsail plans are charged on an hourly, on-demand basis, so you only pay for a plan when you're using it."
+So perhaps you could pay considerably less than $3.50 a month if you shut the service down.
+I don't know the details as I am new to this service._

+Select the **Create Instance** button and choose **Linux/Unix**, **OS Only** and Ubuntu 18.04 or newer if it is available.
+Don't select Node, as we will install all such tools ourselves.

+Your instances may be [here](https://lightsail.aws.amazon.com/ls/webapp/us-west-2/instances/Ubuntu-elf/connect)

+You SSH key is [here](https://lightsail.aws.amazon.com/ls/webapp/account/keys)

 ## Turn it in

 Take a screen shot of the command prompt and submit that with your assignment.